hetalang/heta-specifications/actions.md

 ## insert

-Insert adds a new component to the platform.
+The `insert` action adds a new component to the platform.
 If the element with the same index already exist it will be replaced by the new one.
 When applying `insert` the class should be stated directly.